ctb/twill-legacy/docs/overview.rst

-The official relaunch of twill on its current `GitHub project page`_ and the release of version 2.0 happened in April 2020 with the approval of its original author C. Titus Brown.
+The official relaunch of twill on its current `GitHub project page`_ and the release of version 2.0 happened in April 2020 with the approval of its original author C. Titus Brown, and Christoph Zwerschke acting as new maintainer of the project.

+In February 2021, twill 3.0 was released, followed by twill 3.1 in October 2022, and twill 3.2 in October 2023.
+These versions do not support Python 2 and more, adding type hints and more modernizations.

 Thanks, all!